Updated May 1, 2022 . AmFam Team

 Minus your deductible, you’ll be given the actual cash value of the vehicle, but if you still owe money on the loan, you may need to pay the balance in order to get the title transferred over to you from your lender.

 Okay, you’ve accepted that your car is a total loss.
 But what if there’s still a loan on the vehicle?
 Are you responsible for paying the balance?

-Connect with your American Family Insurance agent to find out just the right auto insurance coverages to protect you from the unexpected.
+Connect with your American Family Insurance agent (Opens in a new tab) to find out just the right auto insurance coverages to protect you from the unexpected.